cesarsouza/keras-sharp/README.md

 -----

 Welcome to the Keras# project!
 We aim to bring a experience-compatible Keras-like API to C#, meaning that, if you already know Keras, you should not have to learn any new concepts to get up and running with Keras#.
-This is a direct port, line-by-line port of the Keras project, meaning that applying updates and fixes commited to the main Keras project should be simple and straightforward.
+This is a direct, line-by-line port of the Keras project, meaning that all updates and fixes currently sent to the main Keras project should be simple and straightforward to be applied to this branch.
 As in the original project, we aim to support both TensorFlow and CNTK (but not Theano, as it [has been recently discontinued](https://groups.google.com/d/msg/theano-users/7Poq8BZutbY/rNCIfvAEAwAJ)).

 ## Example